Our Employment Law Services

 - in most cases, employees have the right to refuse to do work where there is a likely chance of physical endangerment (for instance, where there is defective, dangerous equipment);

 - employees are protected from being penalized by their employer for trying to enforce their rights under law (such as reporting safety hazards to their employer);

 - in most cases, if you have a disability, your employer is required to accommodate your disability to the point of "undue hardship", which is a high standard;

-- employees have the right to a workplace free of harassment or discrimination based on a number of grounds including gender, age, sex, sexual orientation, disability, race, ethnic origin, place of origin, citizenship, colour, creed, gender identity or expression, record of offences, marital status, or family status.
+- Employees have the right to a workplace free of harassment or discrimination based on a number of grounds including gender, age, sex, sexual orientation, disability, race, ethnic origin, and place of origin, citizenship, colour, creed, gender identity or expression, record of offences, marital status, or family status.

 If you have questions or concerns about your rights as an employee, our clinic can provide advice.
 If you call our office, we will connect you with an employment lawyer.

 If you think that your employer is not following employment standards or following other laws that apply to you as an employee in Ontario, you should speak to your boss or direct supervisor and try to work it out.
 If this does not work, you can seek help through a lawyer with our clinic if you are financially eligible for representation.
-You can also call the Ministry of Labour and file a claim; if there is merit to your complaint, it will be investigated by an employment standards officer.
+You can also call the Ministry of Labour or file a claim online or in hard copy; if there is merit to your complaint, it will be investigated by an employment standards officer.